 Kahuna Sports Fishing

-Finally, Moss Landing State Beach offers shore fishing, surfing, windsurfing and horseback riding.
-Moss state beach is a great place for a picnic as the sand dunes keep you protected from the afternoon winds.
+Finally, Moss Landing State Beach offers shore fishing, surfing, windsurfing, and horseback riding.
+Moss state beach is an excellent place for a picnic as the dunes keep you protected from the afternoon winds.

 As you can see, Moss Landing offers a full day of fun activities.
 Moss Landing is 90 miles south of San Francisco.
 Allow at least two hours travel time from the Bay Area.